Home

 Is Transport Allowance Mandatory?

-No, transport allowance is not mandatory in Singapore.
+No, it is not mandatory in Singapore.
 It's a voluntary benefit provided at the employer's discretion.

 Transport Allowance vs. Reimbursement